Air New Zealand's alliance with Air China

 11Ants Analytics joint venture

-Air New Zealand and Aimia, a Canadian marketing and loyalty analytics company, bought Waikato University spinoff 11Ants Analytics, which sells a cloud-based customer service platform.
+Advised Air New Zealand and Aimia, a Canadian marketing and loyalty analytics company, on the acquisition of Waikato University spinoff 11Ants Analytics, which sells a cloud-based customer service platform.
 Advised Air New Zealand on the shareholders' agreement entered into with Aimia and acted for the joint venture on the ensuing acquisition.

 Crown Fibre Holdings ultra-fast broadband initiative